 Site Name Description of Constraint 1 Town Centre Vacant Lot Site slopes downward from north to south toward El Toro Road.
 Heavy grading, with a substantial amount of soil export, would be required to accommodate new housing on this site; in addition, it is likely that tiebacks and/or retaining walls would be required to stabilize the site.
 Vehicle access through the Town Centre project to the west appears viable.
 A small portion of the site is located in a landslide hazard zone.
 Inclusion in such a zone does not preclude housing development.
-2 Pacific Hills Calvary Chapel Parking Lot Site is relatively flat and appears to drain toward the northeast.
-Vehicle access to Moulton Parkway appears viable via the existing driveway on the adjacent property.
+2 Pacific Hills Calvary Site is relatively flat and appears to drain toward the northeast.
+Chapel Parking Lot Vehicle access to Moulton Parkway appears viable via the existing driveway on the adjacent property.
 No environmental constraints affect this site.
 3 Rossmoor Electric Site is relatively flat and appears to drain toward the east.
 Vehicle access to Moulton Parkway appears viable via the existing driveway.
 No environmental constraints affect this site.
 4 Saddleback Golf Cars Site is relatively flat and appears to drain toward the east.
 Vehicle access to Moulton Parkway appears viable via the existing driveway.
 No environmental constraints affect this site.
-5 Laguna Woods Self Storage Site is sloped to the northeast and south; site appears to drain toward the southeast.
+5 Laguna Woods Self Site is sloped to the northeast and south; site appears to drain toward the Storage southeast.
 Vehicle access to Moulton Parkway appears viable via the existing driveway.
 A small portion of the site is located in a landslide hazard zone.
-Inclusion in such a zone does not preclude housing development.
+Inclusion in Audional Harmiteal such a zone does not preclude housing development.
 6 Animal Hospital Site is relatively flat and appears to drain toward the south.
+Site is relatively flat and appears to drain toward the south.
 Vehicle access to El Toro Road appears viable via the existing driveway.
-No environmental constraints affect this site.
-7 PS Business Park (excludes Jack in the Box) Site is relatively flat and appears to drain toward the north.
-Vehicle access to Moulton Parkway appears viable via the existing driveway.
-No environmental constraints affect this site.
-8 Smart Parke Site is relatively flat and appears to drain toward the south.
+DC Dusiness Daule No environmental constraints affect this site.
+7 PS Business Park (excludes Jack in the Site is relatively flat and appears to drain toward the north.
+We high access to Manuface Barbara are associated as in the printing drivery are associated as a second Box) Vehicle access to Moulton Parkway appears viable via the existing driveway.
+8 Smart Parke No environmental constraints affect this site.
+Site is relatively flat and appears to durin toward the court.
+0 Silidit Parke Site is relatively flat and appears to drain toward the south.
+Nobicle access to El Tors Board appears viable via the existing driveway.
 Vehicle access to El Toro Road appears viable via the existing driveway.
 A portion of the site is located in a landslide hazard zone.
 Inclusion in such a zone does not preclude housing development.
-The western portion of the site was affected by a landslide in 2004 when the slope below Calle Sonora failed due to excessive soil saturation, causing significant private property damage.
-9 McCormick & Son Mortuary Site is relatively flat and appears to drain toward the north.
-Vehicle access to Moulton Parkway appears viable via the existing driveway.
+The western portion of the site was affected by a landslide in 2004 when · · the slope below Calle Sonora failed due to excessive soil saturation, causing significant private property damage.
+9 McCormick & Son Site is relatively flat and appears to drain toward the north.
+Mortuary Vehicle access to Moulton Parkway appears viable via the existing driveway. , No environmental constraints affect this site.
+10 Lutheran Church of the Site is relatively flat and appears to drain toward the southeast.
+Cross Vehicle access to El Toro Road appears viable via the existing driveways on the site.
 No environmental constraints affect this site.
-10 Lutheran Church of the Cross Site is relatively flat and appears to drain toward the southeast.
-Vehicle access to El Toro Road appears viable via the existing driveways on the site.
-No environmental constraints affect this site.
-11 Geneva Presbyterian Church Site is relatively flat and appears to drain toward the southeast.
-The northern and western portions of the site are adjacent to residential uses; therefore, any housing development on those portions of the site will need to be sensitive to neighboring residents.
+11 Geneva Presbyterian Site is relatively flat and appears to drain toward the southeast.
+Church The northern and western portions of the site are adjacent to residential uses; therefore, any housing development on those portions of the site will need to be sensitive to neighboring residents.
 Vehicle access to El Toro Road and Calle Sonora appears viable via the existing driveways on the site.